7 Hanna Court (11517 Lake Shore Boulevard)

 Plat No. 631-07-049

-Although the Hanna mansion included living quarters for the house staff, an 8,200 square-foot stable and carriage house was also constructed in 1910 about 100 feet from Lake Shore Boulevard.
-The two-story, C-shaped, brick building with stone trim is visually dominated by a steeply pitched hipped roof in a multicolor slate that flares to the eave brackets.
+A steeply pitched hipped roof in a multicolor slate that flared to the eave brackets visually dominated the two-story, C-shaped building.
 The many small dormers matched the roof details punctuated by several chimneys and two large, octagonal, copper cupolas.

-Three of the living units had two floors and the remaining two units were second-floor units.
+Three of the living units had two floors, and the remaining two groups were second-floor units.
 The caretaker’s suite included a basement.
-The first and second floors consisted of a kitchen, living room, three bedrooms, bath, and attic space.
+The first and second floors consisted of a kitchen, living room, three bedrooms, a bath equipped with showers and the newest sanitary appliances, and attic space.

-The finish was painted plaster, walls and ceilings, wood floors, and natural and enamel trim.
-The living room had a fireplace.

-The second-floor suites were similar and consisted of a kitchen, living room, three bedrooms, bath, and hallway.
-Remaining two-floor suites consisted of living room, dining room, kitchen and utility room, bath, three bedrooms, and hall.
-Finish varied throughout and was generally painted plaster and enamel trim.
+The finish varied throughout and was generally painted plaster walls and ceilings.
 Floors were mostly wood with asphalt tile or linoleum in the kitchens and baths.

-Remaining first-floor area was mostly open space used for storage, work areas and garages.
+The remaining first-floor area was mostly open space used for storage, work areas, and garages.
 Floors were concrete, walls and ceilings were wood, and the washroom had glazed tile walls.
 A private garage was on the west side of the building and had a gasoline pump.
-Along the south side was a small concrete, block and wood constructed greenhouse which had hot and cold water and steam piping.
+Along the south side was a small concrete, block, and wood-constructed greenhouse with hot and cold water and steam piping.